vkhanhqui/leetcode-solution/README.md

 Also, stupid things sometimes are funny :joy: :joy:

 ## A Quote that inspired me
 > [After being asked why he didn't quit his training] Yeah, I stayed.
 I stayed because every time you threw a brick at my head or said I smelled, it hurt.
-But it could never hurt more than it did every day of my life just being me.<br />
+But it could never hurt more than I did every day of my life just being me.<br />
 > <p align="right">—<b>Po on being the Dragon Warrior, Kung Fu Panda</b></p>